Yakitori Chicken

 What does chicken yakitori taste like?

-Japanese yakitori is classically cooked over small charcoal grills.
+Japanese yakitori is classically cooked over a small charcoal grill.
 Cooking over charcoal gives a slightly smoky flavour that’s simply delicious.
-The sauce has a sweet and salty balance of flavours.
+You'll get similar with a little heat in the pan.
+The yakitori sauce has a sweet and salty balance of flavours.

 Is yakitori sauce the same as teriyaki?

-Yakitori and teriyaki sauce both have a base of soy sauce and sugar, however teriyaki sauce is made with ginger and garlic, giving it a slightly firerier flavour.
+Yakitori and teriyaki sauce both have a base of soy sauce and sugar, however teriyaki sauce is made with ginger and garlic, giving it a slightly more complex flavour.

 What do you eat with yakitori?